northbrowardprep/new-nb/New-NBSSG-Manifesto.md

 * The **Class Officers are lazy** and will sometimes go weeks without doing anything related to the School or the Student Government.
 * *In other words*, **everything’s broken**.

-This proposal is split into two sections; one describing the Student Government’s faults, and one delineating a new Student Government free of the dysfunction and fault of the current Student Government.
+This proposal is split into two sections: one describing the Student Government’s faults, and one delineating a new Student Government free of the dysfunction and fault of the current Student Government.

 Please also note that all information in this proposal was written during the 2016-17 school year, and is  completely accurate in that year.
 If more recent information is found, it will be indicated that it is from a more recent time.